 Deacon did not answer.
 He ran his finger around the inside of his shirt collar, then started on another story.
 It seemed his grandfather, Zechariah, was subject to personal taunts as well as newspaper articles describing his malfeasance in office.
 He was an embarrassment to Negroes and both a threat and a joke to whites.
 No one, black or white, could or would help him find other work.
 He was even passed up for a teaching job at a poor country elementary school.
 The Negroes in a position to help were few (the depression of 73 was severe), but they took Zechariah's dignified manner for coldness and his studied speech for arrogance, mockery or both.
 The family lost the nice house and were living (all six of them) with a sister's family.
-Mindy, his wife found work sewing at home and the leng few knew and fewer remembered that children did odd jobs.
-Zechariah had a twin and once, before he Z changed his name, they were known as Coffee and Tea.
+Mindy, his wife found work sewing at home and the children did odd jobs.
+Few knew and fewer remembered that Zechariah had a twin and before he changed his name, they were known as Coffee and Tea.
 When Coffee got the state house job, Tea seemed as pleased as everybody else.
 And when his brother was thrown out of office, he shared his rage and his humiliation.
 One day, years later, when he and his twin were walking near a saloon, some whitemen, amused by the double faces, encouraged the brothers to dance.
-Since the encouragement took the form of a pistol, Tea, quite reasonably accompodated the whitemen, even though he was a grown man, older than the whites.
-Coffee took a bullet in his foot instead.
-From that moment they weren't brothers anymore.
-Coffee began to plan a new life elsewhere.
-He contacted other men, former legilators who had the same misfortune as his--Juvenal DuPres and Drum Blackhorse.
+Since the encouragement took the form of a pistol, Tea, quite reasonably accommodated the whitemen, even though he was a grown man, older than they were.
+Coffee took a bullet in his foot began to plan a new life elsewhere.
+He contacted other men, former legislators who had the same misfortune as his--Juvenal DuPres and Drum Blackhorse.
 They were the three who formed the nucleus of the Old Fathers.
-Needless to say, Coffee didn't ask Tea to join them on their journy to Oklahoma. " I always thought Coffee--Zechariah-- was wrong, said Deacon Morgan.
+Needless to say, Coffee didn't ask Tea to join them on their journy to Oklahoma.
+"I always thought Coffee--Zechariah-- was wrong, "said Deacon Morgan.
 "Wrong in what he did to his brother.
 Tea was his twin, after all.
 Now I'm thinking different.
 I'm thinking Coffee was right because he saw something in Tea that wasn't just going along with some drunken whiteboys.
 He saw something that shamed him.

 The way his brother thought about things; the choices he made when up against it.
 Coffee couldn't take it.
 Not because he was ashamed of his twin, but because the shame was in himself.
 It scared him.
 So he went off and never spoke to his brother again.
 Know what I mean?"
 "It must have been hard," said Richard.